yu-ming-chen/tp/docs/UserGuide.md

 ---
 ## Features

-### Creating a budget book: `create`
+### Creating a budget: `create`

-Creates a budget book in NUSave.
+Creates a budget in NUSave.

 Format: `create NAME`

-- This command is only available when no budget book is open.
+- This command is only available when no budget is open.
-- Creates a budget book with the given `NAME`.
+- Creates a budget with the given `NAME`.

 Examples:
 - `create Daily Expenses`
 - `create School Related Expenses`

-### Opening a budget book: `open`
+### Opening a budget: `open`

-Opens a budget book in NUSave.
+Opens a budget in NUSave.

 Format: `open INDEX`
-- This command is only available when no budget book is open.
+- This command is only available when no budget is open.
-- Opens the budget book at the specific `INDEX`.
+- Opens the budget at the specific `INDEX`.
-- `INDEX` refers to the index number shown in the displayed budget book list.
+- `INDEX` refers to the index number shown in the displayed budgets list.
-- The index must be a positive integer e.g. 1, 2, 3, ...
+- The index **must be a positive integer** e.g. 1, 2, 3, ...

 Examples:
 - `open 1`

-### Closing a budget book: `close`
+### Closing a budget: `close`

-Closes the budget book that is open in NUSave.
+Closes the budget currently open in NUSave.

 Format: `close`
-- This command is only available when a budget book is open.
+- This command is only available when a budget is open.

 ### Adding an expenditure: `add`
 Adds an expenditure to the budget that is open.